niftyershub/niftyershub/README.md

 ### 👋 Niftyers,

-We are a group of freelancers around the world who provide business solutions.
+- We are a group of freelancers around the world who provide business solutions.
-We aimed to provide free apps for upstart business and customized entegrated apps at the right price.
+- We aimed to provide free apps for upstart business and customized integrated apps at the right price.
+- We also accept project based and commisioned projects

 We also have open source projects and public repository.
 If you like to contribute to our open-source project, Just fork and cloned it to start development.